 Mentally Healthy Schools was launched in 2018 by Catherine, Princess of Wales, as a legacy of the Heads Together campaign.
 The website was originally developed in partnership between Anna Freud, Young Minds, Place2Be and The Royal Foundation.

 From 1st April 2020 Anna Freud took full responsibility and ownership of the development and delivery of the Mentally Healthy Schools website, including all content and quality assurance of associated resources.

 What the site covers

-The site is divided into four sections:
+The site is divided into the following sections: